 Project title

-Ensuring a safe ecological corridor for nesting and migrating birds between the Alps and the Adriatic Sea
+Providing a safe ecological corridor for breeding and migrating birds between the Alps and the Adriatic Sea

 Acronym